loseyco/resume/RESUME.md

 ### Proton Therapy Engineer
 **Siemens Healthineers / Varian** | *March 2022 - May 2024* | *Peoria, IL*

-Built the Proton Accelerator system from the beginning with Siemens/Varian for my hometown area in Peoria, IL.
-From project initiation to treating the first patient, I was integral to the complete system development and deployment.
+First engineer on-site from project initiation, building the Proton Accelerator system from the beginning with Siemens/Varian for my hometown area in Peoria, IL.
+Led the project from installation phase through first patient treatment, ensuring system readiness and successful inaugural treatment.

 **Key Responsibilities:**
-- Led the complete build and installation of the Proton Accelerator system from the beginning
+- First engineer on-site from project initiation, building the Proton Accelerator system from the beginning
+- Led project from installation phase through first patient treatment, ensuring system readiness and successful inaugural treatment
 - First engineer to operate the cyclotron for the inaugural patient at OSF Cancer Center
 - Led a team of 10 electricians in the installation of 38 electrical cabinets
 - Successfully completed all required ETL certifications